 The demand for fossil fuels is growing continuously all around the world and the GCC countries are not an exception.
 GCC’s domestic consumption of energy is increasing at an astonishing rate, e.g. Saudi Arabia’s consumption of oil and gas rose by about 5.9 percent over the past five years while electricity demand is witnessing annual growth rate of 8 percent.
 Although GCC countries are world’s leading producers of fossil fuels, several cleantech initiatives have been launched in last few years which shows the commitment of GCC countries in exploiting renewable sources of energy.

-Algae biofuels present a good opportunity for GCC countries to offset the environmental impact of the oil and gas industry.
+Algae biofuels present a good opportunity for Middle East countries to offset the environmental impact of the oil and gas industry.
 The region is geographically ideal for mass production of algae because of the following reasons:

 - Presence of large tracts of non-arable lands (deserts) and extensive coastline.